 Duke Orthopaedics and DPT Walk for Solidarity

-Members of Duke Orthopaedics and DPT joined hundreds of Duke health care workers across divisions in Duke Health's Walk for Solidarity in support of racial justice and equality, carrying the message that Duke stands stronger together.
+Members of Duke Orthopaedics and DPT joined hundreds of Duke health care workers across divisions in Duke Health's Walk for Solidarity in May 2020 in support of racial justice and equality, carrying the message that Duke stands stronger together.
 The “Moment to Movement” gathering included words from President Price, Chancellor Washington, and others and was part of a national movement of “White Coats for Black Lives” with many wearing white coats as a sign of support.

 Ortho team members marched on Saturday, June 6, in a peaceful protest against systemic racism and the deaths of George Floyd, Breonna Taylor, and Ahmaud Arbery.
 David Kerr, Sneha Rao, Melissa Erickson, Ed Baldwin, Dan Lorenzana, Alex Lazarides, Brian Dial, John Wickman, and Kendall Bradley laid down for 8 minutes 46 seconds in solidarity as part of #WhiteCoatsForBlackLives